TheWover/donut/README.md

   git clone http://github.com/thewover/donut.git
 </pre>

 <p>The next step depends on your operating system and what compiler you decide to use.
-Currently, the generator and loader template for Donut can be compiled successfully with both Microsoft Visual Studio 2019 (Native Tools Command Prompt for VS 2019) and MingGW-64.
+Currently, the generator and loader template for Donut can be compiled successfully with both Microsoft Visual Studio 2019 and MingGW-64.
 To use the libraries in your own C/C++ project, please refer to the <a href="https://github.com/TheWover/donut/tree/master/examples">examples provided here.</a></p>

 <h4><strong>Windows</strong></h4>